 Students review academic knowledge and skills related to cosmetology.
 This course is designed to provide advanced training for employment in cosmetology careers.
 Instruction includes advanced training in sterilization processes, hair care, nail care, and skin care and meets the Texas Department of Licensing and Regulation requirements for licensure upon passing the state examination.
 Students apply, combine, and justify knowledge and skills in a variety of settings and problems.

-Prerequisites: Meet specific requirements.
-Cosmetology I, CTE Approval, 480 hours in Cosmetology I Practicum in Human Service (taken concurrently).
+Prerequisites: Cosmetology I, and 480 hours in Cosmetology I to be taken concurrently with Practicum in Human Service.